 The median price for CELTA courses in South Africa looks to be around R 14 000 – R 16 000.

-3. Do you need a degree to teach in Thailand?
+3. Do You Need a Degree to Teach English in Thailand?

-No, you do not NEED a degree to teach in Thailand, but if you want a work permit you will need one.
+No, you do not NEED a degree for teaching English in Thailand, but if you want a work permit, you will need one.

 While I type this, I am currently going through all the mountains of paperwork to get my work visa.
 But I only have a 3-year Business Management Diploma from Boston City Campus.
 I’m still not exactly sure why they are accepting it – maybe because it’s a three-year qualification?
 But I am not complaining.